gowachin/matreex/inst/paper/paper.md

 # Introduction

 Integrated projection models (IPMs) are powerful tools for studying the temporal dynamics of populations structured by continuous traits, allowing predictions of changes in trait distributions over time (@ellner2016).
 These models are rarely used to study forests, which are more commonly modeled using individual-based or cohort-based approaches.
-Unlike individual-based or cohort-based models, which represent populations as finite (discrete) population, IPMs describe populations as infinite (continuous) population, integrating over the uncertainty of growth processes.
+Unlike individual-based or cohort-based models, which represent populations as finite (discrete) populations, IPMs describe populations as infinite (continuous) populations, integrating over the uncertainty of growth processes.
 This removes demographic stochasticity and results in fully deterministic simulations which is complementary to IBM models.
 IPMs are rarely applied to forest ecosystems due to the complexity of tree growth kernels, which are challenging to integrate, making the construction of forest IPMs particularly difficult.
 Here, we introduce an R package specifically designed to build IPMs for European forest tree species.
 Our package combines fitted demographic rate functions with climate, competition, and disturbance effects and includes functions to efficiently integrate IPMs and run temporal simulations of single-species or multispecies forest communities until equilibrium.
 This package complements existing R packages for IPMs, such as ipmr and IPMpack, which are not specifically designed for forest ecosystems.

 # Statement of need

 `matreex` is an R package specifically designed to build IPMs and run simulations for European forests.
 Other, more generalist, packages exist to build IPMs for various types of organisms (`IPMpack`  for @Metcalf2013, `ipmr` for @Levin2021).
-In addition `matreex` integrates numerous functions to run simulations for multispecies communities with harvesting and disturbance scenarios .
+In addition `matreex` integrates numerous functions to run simulations for multispecies communities with harvesting and disturbance scenarios.

 A specificity of `matreex` package is the development of IPM integration functions focused on trees.
 As trees have a small annual growth rate, most of the integration effort is put near the diagonal of the matrice.
-We achieve this by combining different integration methods (Gauss-Legendre and Mid-bin) at different distances of the diagonal, which helps speed up the integration.
-This speed is crucial as we integrated a matrix per competition level (based on species basal area)to account for density dependence.
+We achieve this by combining different integration methods (Gauss-Legendre and Mid-bin) at different distances of the diagonal, which helps speed up the integration (REF TO FIGUE).
+This speed is crucial as we integrated a matrix per competition level (based on species basal area) to account for density dependence.
+More details about the integration are provided in the `matreex` webpage REF.

 <!--
 figure sur l'intégration ?
 GK= Juste la 1er fig pas celle donnant le detail de la band matrix -->

-A crucial development effort was also to simplify usage for researchers in ecology, who may work on multi-specific models with climate variation, disturbances, and harvesting.
+A crucial development effort was also to simplify usage for ecological researchers, who may work on multi-specific models with climate variation, disturbances, and harvesting.
 This is made easier by providing fitted vital models for European tree species directly in the package RAJOUTER REF PAPIER, although other new models can still be used.
 The object-oriented method limits the complexity of the code so that users can concentrate on setting up large simulation experiments to tackle their ecological questions.
+The figure XX REF shows an example of multispecies simulations with storm disturbance from Barrere et al. 2014 ADD REF.
+ADD FIGURE

  <!-- but as forest are commonly managed, it was important to add different management algoritm as well as easily exploitable outputs for foresters. -->